anooppanyam/TinyFunds/README.md

 Otherwise:
 1. Use the Navbar to travel to the "Account" page, or directly travel to tinyfunds.herokuapp.com/account/.
 2. A Google log in button will be displayed if you not logged in.
+> Note: Even if you are logged in, your user account will not be added to the roster of registered users until you change your account profile name.

 #### How to Logout
 To Log out from tinyfunds, you will have to edit your account page and manually log out.